oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 hello-wasm              0/1     ExitCode:0   0          71m
 ```

 Don't worry about the status.
 It's [normal](https://github.com/kubernetes/kubernetes/issues/72020) for a workload that terminates normally to have `ExitCode:0`.
-Let's check the logs for the pod by running `kubectl logs`
+Let's check the logs for the pod by running `kubectl logs`.

 ```bash
 kubectl logs hello-wasm